Lauenstein Castle (A)

 Augustusburg Castle (D)

-It is not by chance that the castle buildings which can be seen from afar are also known as »The Crown of the Ore Mountains”.
-Although more than 400 years old, its imposing building structure still makes an impression on us from a distance.
-Commissioned by Elector Augusts, “the Father”, and completed in 1572, it soon came to be used as a hunting lodge.
-Some insight into the development and technology of hunting weaponry from the 17th through the 20th centuries is provided by the Augustusburg Arms Collection.
-The exhibition on game and birds focuses on the castle’s use back then as a hunting residence.
-With the help of modern information systems and descriptive dioramas, the interested visitor is acquainted with these animals in their habitat.
-From Easter through the end of October and from Tuesdays to Sundays, the hunting and falconry centre presents its masters of flight.
+As »The Crown of the Ore Mountains”, the castle estate is visible already from afar.
+Commissioned by Elector Augustus, “the Father”, and completed in 1572, it soon came to be used by the Saxon court as a hunting lodge.
+The Arms Collection provides some insight into the development of hunting weaponry from the 17th through the 20th centuries.
+The exhibition on game and birds focuses on the castle’s use back then as a hunting residence and, with the help of modern information systems and descriptive dioramas, deals with the animals in their habitat.